aio-libs/aiohttp/docs/client_advanced.rst

-All signals take as a parameters first, the :class:`ClientSession` instance used by the specific request related to that signals and second, a :class:`SimpleNamespace` instance called ``trace_config_ctx``.
+All signals take as a parameters first, the :class:`ClientSession` instance used by the specific request related to that signals and second, a :class:`~types.SimpleNamespace` instance called ``trace_config_ctx``.
 The ``trace_config_ctx`` object can be used to share the state through to the different signals that belong to the same request and to the same :class:`TraceConfig` class, perhaps::